nathandhan/nathandhan/README.md

 - 🌱 I’m currently learning
   - C for embedded systems
   - Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
+  - open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me
+  - nathandhan@vt.edu

 <!---
 nathandhan/nathandhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.